darshanja/resume_parser/README.md

 # resume_parser
-Parse resumes and rank and filter the resumes based on JD using Llama2
+Streamlit app to Parse resumes and rank and filter the resumes based on JD using Llama2